Continuity of Operations Plans

 - Loss of access to a facility, or portion of a facility;

-- Loss of services due to a reduced workforce; and
+- Loss of personnel/reduction in workforce; and

 - Loss of services due to equipment or utilities failure.